king-dopey/docker-mythbackend/README.md

 * Note6: Keep in mind that docker allows ports to be published to specific IPs, however, this does not work in host mode.
 Because of this, mythweb, mythdatabase and the mysql instances can have seprate IP addresses, but mythbackend must share the IP of the host.

 ## Usage

+The [Examples](https://github.com/king-dopey/docker-mythbackend/tree/master/Examples) folder contains sample docker-compose files.
+You can also run the commands directly, as follows.

 Launch the container via docker:
 ```